-The starting point for the prior specification is the assumption that the elements of $\Phi$ follow an Inverse-Gamma scale mixture of Normals with zero mean.
-Two key hyperparameters control the prior: $\lambda_1$ governs the overall prior precision, while $\lambda_2$ determines the relative precision of coefficients capturing the effect of lagged $\alpha_t$ s on current $Y_t$ s.
-As $\lambda_2$ approaches infinity, the cross-sectional density ceases to Granger-cause the aggregate variables, resulting in a block-triangular system.
+The starting point for the prior specification is the assumption that the elements of Φ follow an Inverse-Gamma scale mixture of Normals with zero mean.
+Two key hyperparameters control the prior: λ_1 governs the overall prior precision, while λ_2 determines the relative precision of coefficients capturing the effect of lagged α_t s on current Y_t s.
+As λ_2 approaches infinity, the cross-sectional density ceases to Granger-cause the aggregate variables, resulting in a block-triangular system.
 Chan's (2022) conjugate prior yields a posterior distribution with a convenient Inverse-Gamma Normal form, enabling direct sampling for draw generation.
 Furthermore, this formulation allows for analytical evaluation of the MDD.

-Model selection I compute log MDD's to choose the hyperparameters $\lambda_1$ , and $\lambda_2$ , the lag order p, and the number of knots K used to approximate the cross-sectional densities.
-I evaluate five different approximation orders ( $K \in 4, 6, 8, 10, 14$ ) and consider for each element in vector $\lambda$ 30 equally-spaced values of $\ln \lambda_j$ on the interval [-10, 20].
+Model selection I compute log MDD's to choose the hyperparameters λ_1 , and λ_2 , the lag order p, and the number of knots K used to approximate the cross-sectional densities.
+I evaluate five different approximation orders ($K \in 4, 6, 8, 10, 14$) and consider for each element in vector λ 30 equally-spaced values of $\ln \lambda_i$ on the interval [-10, 20].

 Table 2 summarizes the results.
-For each K, columns two to three show the estimated optimal $\lambda_j$ , column four the optimal lag order, while column five gives the log MDD differentials with respect to K = 4.
-In all specifications, the optimal values for $\lambda_2$ are found to be relativiely large which means that the off-diagonal blocks of the prior precision matrix are shrunk to zero and Granger-causal relationships between the macroeconomic variables and cross-sectional disposable income are missing.
-The log MDD is maximized for K=6.
+For each K, columns two to three show the estimated optimal λ_j , column four the optimal lag order, while column five gives the log MDD differentials with respect to K=4.
+The log MDD is maximized for K=6 and the optimal lag order is found to be one.

-&lt;sup>2For a more comprehensive approach to the fVAR estimation problem when $\alpha_t$ are treated as latent variables, refer to Chang et al. (2024).
+2For a more comprehensive approach to the fVAR estimation problem when α_t are treated as latent variables, refer to Chang et al. (2024).